This is a glossary of CS - mainly comp-arch terms and their meanings, explained in their simplest ways.

 secure binding: Proof that an application has access to a shared kernel resource (like hardware)

-An exokernel or -kernel environment will move traditional kernel features into userspace.
+Note: An exokernel or -kernel environment will move traditional kernel features into userspace.
 To reduce the amount of IPC required, a secure binding separates:

 Once an application is authorized¹ to use a resource, the kernel caches the resource's ID, and can quickly enforce the validity of an application access at runtime.